RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***Platform** - 13th June 2024*
+ - Additional endpoint changes to support upcoming functionality (Scoreboard) in mobile app
+ - Added the custom field results for team registrations into the dashboard approval list

 ***Platform** - 10th June 2024*
  - Upgrade to .NET 8
  - Implemented additionals ecurity headers to achieve an A rating from securityheaders.com